 How Do You Wire a Ceiling Fan?

 For some reason, how to wire a ceiling fan is also one of the most common electrical wiring questions.
 To simplify this task, you can use a single switch for a single ceiling fan.
-To wire the fan, it’s just a matter of connecting the black wire of the ceiling fan to the black wire of the opposite screw the hot is connected on the switch.
+To wire the fan, it’s just a matter of connecting the black wire of the ceiling fan to the black wire running to the switch.
 If there is a light, the blue wire should be connected to a completely different switch or tied together with the ceiling fan hot or black wire.
 Tying them together will make them come on at same time.
-That is it..
+Make up white and green, That is it..